shanebrown848/AWS-Networking-Projects-Portfolio/README.md

 ## Why This Portfolio Matters

 Cloud networking is foundational to cloud engineering, DevOps, and cloud security roles.
-These projects demonstrate not only configuration skills, but also **understanding, troubleshooting, and validation** of secure cloud networks.
+These projects demonstrate not just configuration, but **understanding, validation, and troubleshooting** of secure cloud networks.

-This portfolio reflects real-world AWS networking scenarios and best practices used in production environments.
+This portfolio reflects real AWS networking scenarios and production-style best practices.

 ---

 ## Documentation

-Each project folder includes:
+Each project repository includes:
 - A dedicated `README.md`
 - A `documentation.md` file with step-by-step notes, commands, diagrams, and reflections